apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 - MiNiFi C++ only supports expression language with flow file attributes, so only FLOWFILE_ATTRIBUTES expression language scope is supported, otherwise the expression language will not be evaluated.
 - MiNiFi C++ does not support property dependencies, so the property dependencies will be ignored.
 If a property depends on another property, the property will not be required.
 - MiNiFi C++ does not support the use of self.jvm member in Python processors that provides JVM bindings in NiFi, it is set to None in MiNiFi C++.
-- Inline definition of Python package dependencies, defined in the ProcessorDetails nested class are not supported as in NiFi, so the dependencies must be defined in the requirements.txt files.
-If a processor's dependencies are defined in the ProcessorDetails class, the dependencies should be copied to the requirements.txt file.

 ## Use Python processors from virtualenv